mph-/lcapy/doc/overview.rst

 Overview
 ========

 This document provides an overview of Lcapy's capabilities.
+It assumes you know something about circuit theory.
+If you know nothing about circuit theory, see :ref:`novices`.

 Introduction